Read our list of frequently asked questions regarding the COVID-19 vaccine.Learn More

 Symptoms of MGUS

 MGUS does not usually cause symptoms.
-However, in rare cases it can cause polyneuropathy, a type of nerve damage that can cause tingling or numbness, mostly in the arms, fingers, legs and toes, or kidney damage.
+However, in rare cases it can cause neuropathy, a type of nerve damage that can cause tingling, numbness or pain, mostly starting in the fingers and arms or toes and legs.

 MGUS is not a disease, because most of the time it causes no symptoms, but there is a very low risk that it can progress into a symptom-causing disease.
 When you are evaluated at Roswell Park, your team will look at your risk factors to determine the chances that that will happen.